sebgl/htpc-download-box/README.md

 ## TODO

+1. When Pi restart the env variables are not set anymore and with the container auto restart it's create issues
-1. Transmission seed config back to default after restart
+1. Transmission seed config back to default after restart (seem to works now)
 1. Investigate why mount NTFS folder not working on startup (HDMI is off)
 1. `Reduce Power Consumption` not working on startup
 1. Transmission put completed download inside `complete/admin/torrent-folder-name`